shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 Likelihood values and estimates of key parameters and derived quantities from each model specification sensitivity are available in Table \ref{tab:modspec_sensis_preSTAR}.
 Derived quantities relative to the reference model are provided in Figure \ref{fig:sensi-modspec-RE_preSTAR}.
 Time series of spawning output and relative spawning output are shown in Figures \ref{fig:sensi-modspec-ssb_preSTAR} and \ref{fig:sensi-modspec-depl_preSTAR}.
 In general, model specifications for natural mortality, selectivity, and growth caused the population to drop below the reference model estimate of stock size, while alternative reproductive biology models increased stock size.
 Despite considerable differences in the historic trajectory of relative stock status across sensitivity models, there was considerably less variability in the estimate of current (2023) stock status (ranging from 0.49 to 0.65, where 0.55 is the reference model, with the exception of the estimate $L_{Amin}$ growth model that had convergence issues when estimating the length at minimum age).

 Estimating female and male $M$ led to a considerably higher mortality rate for females (0.25 compared to 0.19 used in the reference model) and slightly higher for males (0.18 compared to 0.17).
-This had the effect of lowering both the beginning and ending stock scale, but had only a marginal influence on current stock status.
+This had the effect of lowering both the beginning and ending stock scale, but had only a small influence on current stock status.
 Similarly, fixing growth but estimating $M$ also dropped stock scale but preserved stock status relative to the sensitivity that only fixed the growth parameters to external estimates.
 Due to the similarity between $M$ in the reference model and what was used in the previous 2015 assessment, there was little change in overall management quantities associated with this sensitivity model.

 Fixing growth parameters in the model to external-to-the-assessment estimates resulted in a considerable change in the stock trajectory, both in terms of stock size and status, yet end up in about the same place by 2023.
 For example, over the most recent 20 years, this sensitivity model estimates the stock declining from a nearly unfished state in the early 2000s.
 In contrast, the reference model (and nearly all other sensitivity model) estimate the stock has been increasing from a precautionary state in the early 2000s.
 Estimating the CV for growth of young and old fish had negligible impact on results.
 The model that estimated $L_{Amin}$ did not pass key model diagnostic tests (e.g., stability and convergence) so was not considered further.